Christmas Haystack Cookies

 Mix the chow mein noodles gently until they’re evenly coated in the butterscotch and peanut butter

-Form the haystacks: Use a 2-tablespoon cookie scoop to gather portions of the mixture.
-Drop each portion onto the prepared parchment-lined baking sheet.
+4. Use a 2-tablespoon cookie scoop to portion the mixture, then drop each mound onto the prepared parchment paper.

 Scoops of haystack cookie mixture arranged on a parchment-lined baking sheet to set, ready for decorating as no-bake Christmas treats.